MichaelRoth42/Juicy-Blog-Stuff/CitizenDeveloper.md

 By enabling your staff to address the needs of their department on their own, you create the possibility for your IT department to work on more complex challenges and maintain governance, security and the overall oversight.

+Overall, Citizen Development seems to be a fantastic opportunity to leverage your business and even evolve your work culture.
+Yet there are a few recuirements and things to consider, before you start your Citizen Development Journey.

 ## Role of Citizen Developers in organizations
+Citizen Devs are more than just user who do more.

+They need a proper role, that means:
+- They need time to work on solutions
+- They need a proper training
+- They need the correct user rights

+You can use the Power Platform to play around, let user try out of this works or you can do it the right way.
+If you want your business to benefit from CD approach, you need to introduce CDs in you organization professionally.
+It's not just another tool to play around with, it can become a valuable way of transforming the way your user experience their work.
+You can create a better a deeper relationship between business and IT.
+You will benefit from improved business processes, you will get solutions for challenges in your business you haven't even been aware of.
+You can reduce the existance of shadow IT and make your IT landscape more secure.

 ## Benefits of using Citizen Development

 ## Challenges of Citizen Development

 ## How to nurture your Citizen Development and grow as a whole organization
+- You need a safe space for makers
+  - Environment
+  - Security settings
+  - IT who doesn't work against the CD's but a mindset of "better together"